ksafranski/Docker-Tutorial/3.Dockerfiles/README.md

 docker build <path-to-dockerfile> -t <name>
 ```

-Often times when testing this can be easily run inside of the same directory as the Dockerfile:
+Often times this can be easily run inside of the same directory as the Dockerfile using the following:

 ```
 dockerfile build . -t <name>